-We take seriously our responsibility to protect company information and the information we collect in the course of our business, including personal information about our customers, employees, contractors, shareholders and other individuals, and the confidential information of companies that do business with us.
+We take seriously our responsibility to protect company information and the information we collect in the course of our business.
+This includes personal information about our customers, employees, contractors, shareholders and other individuals, as well as the confidential information of companies that do business with us.
 Our corporate policies around data privacy, confidentiality and security are designed to maintain the trust of the individuals and organizations who give us information.
-To underscore this commitment, we created an Information Governance department within our Corporate Compliance and Business Conduct office.
-The department is led by a director whose governance leadership responsibilities include ongoing accountability for data privacy, confidentiality and security.
+The focus of our Information Governance program includes ongoing accountability for data privacy, confidentiality and security.

 Some of our customers have expressed concerns about privacy and health risks that they fear may be associated with the use of smart meters or the smart grid.
 We believe that it is important to provide our customers with information about their energy usage and the metering technology deployed in our service territory.
-For this reason, we have information on our website to help address these types of questions.
-Our customer communications have been recognized as leading examples of transparency and customer education for CEUD by noted privacy experts (see paper).
+For this reason, we have information online to help address these types of questions.
+Our customer communications have been recognized as leading examples of transparency and customer education for CEUD by noted privacy experts (see Privacy by Design white paper).

 We continue to bolster our data privacy, confidentiality and security awareness efforts in several ways, including: